 The alcohol industry is under pressure and needs to develop new sources of growth and profits.
 Markets in the developed world are under threat as a result of saturation.
 This is coupled with the fact that only a limited numbers of new drinkers are entering the market each year due to low population growth rates.

-Alcohol is a risk factor for non-communicable diseases such as liver cirrhosis, heart disease and a range of common cancers.
 The expansion into developing economies comes as warnings about the harm that alcohol causes are gaining traction.
 As a result several countries have revised their guidelines on alcohol consumption.
 In the UK for example, there’s a move to regulate the sale and marketing of alcoholic drinks.
 And in Scotland a minimum price for alcohol is about to be introduced.

 As a result the alcohol industry is targeting less regulated but more affluent low and middle income countries.
 Africa is becoming a key focus.

 Studies show this is bad news for the continent.
 Alcohol is a risk factor for non-communicable diseases such as liver cirrhosis, heart disease and a range of common cancers of the breast, throat and mouth.
 Alcohol also interacts with other health challenges such as HIV, road traffic accidents, violence – including domestic violence – and mental health.

 Sub-Saharan Africa provides particularly fertile ground for growing market share due to the high proportion of the population in many countries who don’t yet consume alcohol (especially among females), the high youth population in most countries, and the growth in GDP in certain countries.
 Low advertising costs, weak regulation, high-intensity consumption of beer in these markets make for an ideal environment for global brands.